Batch Topology Processing with Python: Procedural Workflows for Utility Network Automation

 for i in range(0, len(features), chunk_size):

-chunk = features[i:i + chunk_size]
+chunk = features[i : i + chunk_size]

 geometries = [f["GEOM"] for f in chunk]

-# Build spatial index for current chunk
+# Build spatial index for current chunk only

 tree = STRtree(geometries)